pronovic/apologies/DEVELOPER.md

 ## Supported Platforms

-The included demo does not run on Windows, because it needs the UNIX-only curses library for screen drawing.
-However, the rest of the code does work basically the same no matter where you run it.
+This code should work equivalently on MacOS, Linux, and Windows.
+However, the included demo does not run on Windows, because it needs the UNIX-only curses library for screen drawing.

 ## Packaging and Dependencies